Aashirwad (film)

 Aashirwad is a 1968 Bollywood film, directed by Hrishikesh Mukherjee.
 The film main stars Ashok Kumar, Veena (actress), Sumita Sanyal and Sanjeev Kumar.
 The film is notable for Ashok Kumar & Veena (actress) life time performances and its also inclusion of a rap-like song performed by Ashok Kumar, "Rail Gaadi" & "Nav Chali".

 Plot summary

 The protagonist Jogi Thakur (Ashok Kumar) is a simple man of high principles.
-He is a Gharjamai who, with his wife, has been bequeathed property and estates by his father-in-law.
-He breaks his marriage to an autocratic landlady (Veena) when he finds out that on his wife's order, the chief accountant of the estate has cunningly obtained his signatures on an order that the houses of the poor be burnt.
+He is a Gharjamai with an autocratic landlady wife (Veena), and has been bequeathed property and estates by his father-in-law.
+He breaks his marriage when he finds out that on his wife's order, the chief accountant of the estate has cunningly obtained his signatures on an order that the houses of the poor be burnt.
 He leaves home, vowing never to return as long as he lives, leaving his daughter Neena behind.
-He moves to Mumbai where he makes a living by entertaining children in a park (the famous song "Rail Gaadi", said to be India's first rap number).
+He moves to Mumbai where he makes a living by entertaining children in a park.
 He is specially fond of a girl whose name, incidentally, is Neena (played by baby Sarika), too.
 Unfortunately, the girl takes ill and dies.